Creamy Mashed Sweet Potatoes

 Table of contents

-Want to make your sweet potatoes more special?
-Serve them topped with candied pecans, just like you would serve sweet potato casserole.
-The additional crunch is a nice contrast along the softness of the mashed potatoes.
-If you are looking for holiday side dishes, then, this recipe might just be what you are looking for!
-You can also check out instant pot cinnamon apples, crack corn salad, and brown sugar roasted carrots!
+When I want to make these naturally gluten-free and vegetarian mashed sweet potatoes even more special, I serve them topped with candied pecans, just as I would a sweet potato casserole.
+The additional crunch is a nice contrast to the softness of the mashed potatoes.
+If you are looking for holiday side dishes, this recipe might be just what you are looking for!

 Why you will love this recipe

-- It is so fast: In less than 30 minutes, you can have it on the table ready to eat.
+- It is easy to make: In under 30 minutes, you can have it on the table, ready to eat.

 - Sweet potatoes – I peel and cut mine into two-inch chunks, so they cook faster.

-- Start the potatoes: Place the cubed sweet potatoes in a large saucepan and add enough water to cover them by one inch.
-Add salt and bring it to a simmer over medium-high heat.
+Start the potatoes: I place the cubed sweet potatoes in a large saucepan, add enough water to cover them by 1 inch, and add salt.
+I bring the mixture to a simmer over medium-high heat.

-- Boil the potatoes: Now, reduce the heat and let them simmer uncovered until the potatoes are fork-tender, stirring occasionally.
+Boil the potatoes: Now, I reduce the heat and let them simmer uncovered until the potatoes are fork-tender, stirring occasionally.
 It should take about 10 to 15 minutes.

-- Drain and mash: After, drain the water well.
-Wipe out the excess moisture from the pot and add the potatoes back.
-Use a potato masher to mash until the potatoes are the desired consistency.
+Drain and mash: After that, I drain the water well and wipe out the excess moisture from the pot, then add the potatoes back.
+Using a potato masher, I mash the potatoes until they reach the desired consistency.

-- Mix and cream: Add butter, cream, syrup, cinnamon, and nutmeg.
-Stir until combined.
-Then, add the Greek yogurt and stir, adding more cream if needed.
+Mix and cream: I add butter, cream, syrup, cinnamon, and nutmeg and stir until combined.
+Then, I add the Greek yogurt and stir, adding more cream if needed.

-- Fluff the potatoes: Use a hand mixer or immersion blender to fluff the potatoes.
+Fluff the potatoes: Using a hand mixer or immersion blender, I fluff the potatoes.

-- Garnish and serve: Finally, serve topped with more butter and parsley.
+Garnish and serve: Finally, I serve them topped with more butter and a sprinkle of chopped parsley.

 Expert tip